An official website of the United States government

 Note: Significant changes are calculated at a 90-percent confidence level.
 The variance for total nonfarm is an approximation because government and rail transportation are not based on a probability sample

-Total nonfarm payroll employment edged up in September (+119,000),
+Total nonfarm payroll employment rose by 130,000 in January, and the

-government lost jobs.
+government and financial activities lost jobs.

 HTML